jaisanth123/Intel_MediLink/Readme.md

 - Secret name: `hf_token`
 - Secret value: Your Hugging Face API token

+> **Important**: While logging in, use the following Hugging Face token as a secret:
+>
+> `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`
+>
+> This token has been provided for review purposes.
+After the review, I will remove it.

 ## 🔄 Deployment Status

 - **Frontend**: Deployed on [Vercel](https://intel-medi-link.vercel.app)